Ilona Fehér

-Ilona Feher or Ilona Fehér (איילונה פהר, /hu/; 1 December 1901 – January 1988), was one of the representatives of the Hungarian Violin School whose greats include Joseph Böhm, Joseph Joachim, Jakob Grün, Leopold Auer, Jenő Hubay, Carl Flesch, Joseph Szigeti, Tibor Varga, Sandor Vegh, André Gertler, Kato Havas, Paul Rolland and Geza Szilvay.
+Ilona Feher or Ilona Fehér (אילונה פהר, /hu/; 1 December 1901 – January 1988), was one of the representatives of the Hungarian Violin School whose greats include Joseph Böhm, Joseph Joachim, Jakob Grün, Leopold Auer, Jenő Hubay, Carl Flesch, Joseph Szigeti, Tibor Varga, Sandor Vegh, André Gertler, Kato Havas, Paul Rolland and Geza Szilvay.
 She was also a noted violin teacher.
 She was born in Budapest and died in Holon, Israel.

 Biography

 Early years

-Feher studied with Jenő Hubay for six years at the Franz Liszt Academy of Music in Budapest.
-Other violin teachers of her early years were Joseph Bloch, Josef Smvilovitch (also a pupil of Jenő Hubay) and Imre Pogany.
+Fehér studied with Jenő Hubay for six years at the Franz Liszt Academy of Music in Budapest.
+Other violin teachers of her early years were József Bloch, Josef Smilovitch (also a pupil of Jenő Hubay) and Imre Pogány.

 Europe

 Between the two world wars she performed all over Europe, in particular with Willem Mengelberg and the Royal Concertgebouw Orchestra in Amsterdam, the Netherlands.

-Feher lived in Budapest until 1942 when she was interned with her daughter in a concentration camp.
+Fehér lived in Budapest until 1942 when she was interned with her daughter in a concentration camp.
 They managed to escape in 1944, and joined Hungarian and Czechoslovak partisans until the liberation by the Soviet Red Army.
 She later returned to the concert stage to perform only in Soviet-controlled Eastern Europe.